A large bolted zinc-aluminium water tank standing on a concrete plinth

 Not required; carbon steel needs recoat every 3 to 5 years

-How long does a zinc-alum tank actually last in Kenya?
+How long does a zinc aluminium tank actually last?

-In unsheltered Kenyan humidity, design life is 30+ years with no recoating required during the design life.
+In unsheltered, humid conditions, design life is 20+ years with no recoating required during the design life.
 The 55% aluminium / 43.5% zinc barrier coating is self-healing: at any cut or scratch, the zinc sacrificially protects the steel underneath, so service life does not depend on perfect surface preservation.

-How does zinc-alum compare to carbon steel over 30 years?
+How does zinc aluminium compare to carbon steel over 20 years?

-Carbon steel runs to 2 or 3 full replacement cycles over a 30-year horizon, plus 12 to 20 weeks of accumulated recoat/replacement downtime.
-Zinc-alum runs to one install, zero recoats, zero replacement downtime over the same horizon.
+Carbon steel runs to 1 or 2 full replacement cycles over a 20-year horizon, plus 8 to 12 weeks of accumulated recoat/replacement downtime.
+Zinc aluminium runs to one install, zero recoats, zero replacement downtime over the same horizon.
 The capital premium is 15 to 25 percent at our typical 200+ m³ sizes.

 How long does on-site assembly take?

 Modular bolted-panel assembly avoids on-site welding entirely.
 A 500 m³ tank typically erects in 2 to 3 weeks on a prepared concrete plinth, with our supervisor on the install crew.
-Larger tanks scale proportionally; foundation prep happens in parallel with panel manufacture in Nairobi.
+Larger tanks scale proportionally; foundation prep happens in parallel with panel manufacture at our own workshop.